More fetal remains found as probe of late doctor continues

 WHERE WERE THEY FOUND?

 After Klopfer died on Sept.
 3 at age 79, relatives found medically preserved fetal remains in the garage at his Will County, Illinois, home and alerted authorities, who found 2,246 sets of remains in that cluttered building.
-On Wednesday, authorities found another 165 sets of fetal remains in the trunk of a Mercedes Benz parked at a business property in Dolton, Illinois, where Klopfer had kept eight cars.
+On Wednesday, authorities found another 165 sets of fetal remains in the trunk of a Mercedes-Benz parked at a business property in Dolton, Illinois, where Klopfer had kept eight cars.
 Those remains are believed to be from abortions Klopfer performed in 2002, Indiana Attorney General Curtis Hill said Friday.

 WHO IS INVESTIGATING?